Hubs-Foundation/hubs-docs/docs/intro-hubs.md

 sidebar_label: Getting Started With Hubs
 ---

-In the following guide we'll show you the basics of Hubs!
+In the following guide we'll show you the basics of Hubs! (prefer a video? [click here](https://www.youtube.com/watch?v=5QnOsyyebEQ))

 To get started, head to [hubs.mozilla.com](https://hubs.mozilla.com/).
 Make your own room by clicking “Create a Room.”